Why we teach reading

 Children learn to read through our approach of developing both language comprehension and word reading skills.
 In the Early Years Foundation Stage, children acquire the skills to communicate confidently and listen to and understand others in order to achieve the end of year Communication and Language Early Learning Goals.
 They develop phonics knowledge and gain a rich language and a wide vocabulary enabling them to understand text.
 We recognise that fluency and comprehension go hand in hand; we therefore model and teach fluency explicitly from the very first stages of reading and develop and build upon this in Key Stage 1, enabling them to achieve Age Related Expectations (ARE).

 Children’s critical thinking skills are developed through in-depth analysis and comparisons of texts from different authors.
-By accessing a broad range of literature, children become adventurous readers with a willingness to increase their range of reading matter and
+By accessing a broad range of literature, children become adventurous readers with a willingness to increase their range of reading matter.

 In both EYFS and Key Stage 1, children enjoy a range of high quality stories, non-fiction texts and poetry from around the world and are supported to engage in purposeful discussions.